-- Students will maintain a cumulative GPA of 3.0. - If a student's GPA falls below 3.0 GPA in any term, students will have one term to achieve the required cumulative 3.0 GPA. \ - Students will return to the Prelicensure program if unable to maintain a 3.0 GPA. - During the summer semester, students will enroll in the Second Degree Accelerated Prelicensure courses to enable program completion in five terms. - Students will meet the requirements for Service Learning. - Students will be required to progress to upper-level nursing courses following the Nursing Program Progression Requirements.
+- Students will maintain a cumulative GPA of 3.0. - If a student's GPA falls below 3.0 GPA in any term, students will have one term to achieve the required cumulative 3.0 GPA. - Students will return to the Prelicensure program if unable to maintain a 3.0 GPA. - During the summer semester, students will enroll in the Second Degree Accelerated Prelicensure courses to enable program completion in five terms. - Students will be required to progress to upper-level nursing courses following the Nursing Program Progression Requirements.

-\If a student is unable to achieve a 3.0 GPA, the student will have the opportunity to submit a change of major application and continue the BSN program in the standard Prelicensure program.
+^{}If a student is unable to achieve a 3.0 GPA, the student will have the opportunity to submit a change of major application and continue the BSN program in the standard Prelicensure program.
 Students will not be able to move back into the First Degree Accelerated program.